pavithrarani/pavithrarani.github.io/README.md

 Ambivert, traveller,cynophillist, foody,dancer, System Programmer
 [Link](https://www.linkedin.com/in/pavithra-rani-86589192/)

-### About me
+### About Me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The thirst for knowledge is gradually increasing and I am dedicating myself to learn new things!

 ```markdown
 Syntax highlighted code block